3-MINUTE/5-MINUTE RESEARCH COMPETITION

 Does the presentation have to be in-person?

-No. Each presenter will have the option to compete either in-person (preferred) or virtually (via recording for those who live/work 60+ miles away).
+No. Each presenter will have the option to compete either in-person (preferred) or virtually (if you work/live 30+ miles away).
 Please note, if you compete virtually, award amounts/prizes are different than in-person attendees.

 Will the presentation be videotaped?